agustinaardisana/TP1-Portfolio/README.md

 -CSS3

-The pre-established design that had to ve followed as part of the requirements to meet can be seen at https://frontend-proyecto-portfolio.adaitw.org/.
+The pre-established design that had to be followed as part of the requirements to meet can be seen at https://frontend-proyecto-portfolio.adaitw.org/.

 ## Project Status and functionalities
 The present status of the project includes internal navigation between sections.
 However it **does not** contemplate functionalities such as navigation to external pages or active filters, among others.